 The entertainment industry supporters do not provide direct funding to the operations of the Got Your 6 campaign, but do offer in-kind contributions.
 The type and level of in-kind contributions vary company to company.
 The Be The Change, Inc. Board of Directors provides governance for Got Your 6, in coordination with the advice and recommendations of the campaign’s nonprofit and entertainment industry partners.

-The PSA is one of the ways Got Your 6 helps raise public awareness and spread the word about veteran reintegration.
+PSAs help raise public awareness and spread the word about veteran reintegration.
 Veterans experience negative stigmas because of misinterpreted information about homelessness, poverty, unemployment, and PTSD.
-Got Your 6 aims to correct these views and show that veterans are generally extremely successful, capable, and intelligent people who come home with unique skills and the desire to serve in their communities.
-The Got Your 6 PSA helps bridge the civilian-military divide by helping to create a new conversation in America, one in which veterans and military families are perceived as leaders and civic assets.
+Got Your 6 aims to correct these views and show that veterans are generally extremely successful, capable, and intelligent leaders who come home with unique skills and the desire to serve in their communities.
+Got Your 6’s PSAs helps bridge the civilian-military divide by helping to create a new conversation in America, one in which veterans and military families are perceived as leaders and civic assets.

-Since 2012, because of their partnership with Got Your 6, our nonprofit partners have received more than $4.3 million in financial support and millions more in in-kind support.
+Since 2012, because of their partnership with Got Your 6, our nonprofit partners have received nearly $6.4 million in financial support and millions more in in-kind support.
 In addition to financial support, Got Your 6 uses its ties to the entertainment industry to draw attention to the work that its nonprofit partners are accomplishing on the ground.
-Got Your 6 and the Clinton Global Initiative also offer strategic support for partners.
 Lead nonprofit partners develop a plan to track progress towards tangible goals, establish a method to engage the general public to take action, and formulate a strategy to utilize the resources of the campaign.

 Many of Got Your 6’s nonprofit partners provide direct services to veterans.
 Therefore, by supporting its nonprofit partners—financially, strategically, and through the awareness campaign—Got Your 6 increases the number of veterans those nonprofits are able to serve.
 Got Your 6 also provides resources, opportunities, and calls to action for both veterans and civilians.
 By working to bridge the civilian-military divide, Got Your 6 helps create an environment conducive to veteran success—one in which veterans and military families are perceived as leaders and civic assets.

 The nonprofit partners of Got Your 6 have established tangible and measurable goals in the six key pillars of veteran reintegration: jobs, education, health, housing, family, and leadership.
 Eight of the nonprofit partners have taken leading roles and created commitments that demonstrate impact in each of the six pillars.
-With the help of the Clinton Global Initiative, Got Your 6 tracks and reports on the metrics behind these goals.
+Got Your 6 tracks and reports on the metrics behind these goals.
 You can see each nonprofit’s progress.

 The annual operating budget of the Got Your 6 campaign is underwritten through the generous support of our individual donors, sponsors and funders.
 Be The Change, Inc., a 501(c)(3) nonprofit public charity, is the organizing body and fiscal sponsor of Got Your 6.